How to install low voltage deck lights

 Hardwood decks tend to cost less than composite decking but more than treated pine decks.

 One of the most commonly used timbers around the home, treated pine is a versatile and affordable decking choice.
-Treated pine is Radiata Pine that’s been pressure-treated to withstand decay and fungi.
+Treated pine is Radiata Pine that's been pressure-treated to withstand decay, fungi and termites.